 Ryzen 5 5600X

-Ryzen 5 5600X is the cheapest and least powered processor in the Ryzen 5000 desktop processors lineup.
-It features a single core complex with six cores and twelve threads.
+Ryzen 5 5600X is the cheapest and least powered processor in the Ryzen 5000 desktop processor lineup.
+It features a single-core complex with six cores and twelve threads.
 The base clock and boost clock speed of the processor are listed at 3.7GHz and 4.6GHz respectively.
 It is the only processor in the lineup to have a TDP of 65W.
 Similarly, it is the only one to come with a stock cooler.

 Ryzen 5000 series: Motherboard Compatibility